State's cases rise by 11,682 after 2 days above 13K; deaths increase by 72, one day after 96

 Florida's coronavirus cases rose by 13,682, which was more than 1,300 less than each of the past two days, and deaths increased by 72, which was 24 less than the day before, the Florida Department of Health announced Saturday afternoon.

-Seven states had more deaths reported Friday than Florida, all in double digits headed by California with 300, one day after a record 379.
-California also reported 41,012 cases, which is higher than than all foreign countries except Brazil.
+Eleven states had more deaths reported Saturday than Florida, including seven in triple digits.
+California also reported 43,608 cases, which is higher than all foreign countries except Brazil.

 Florida's cases reached 1,193,165 with only No. 1 California and No. 2 Texas also reporting more than 1 million.